Derivator Six Functor Formalisms -- Definition and Construction I: Introduction

 with the property that all multivalued functors in the image have right adjoints w.r.t.\@ all slots.
 Note that $\mathcal{CAT}$, the ``category''\footnote{having, of course, a {\em higher class} of objects.} of categories, has naturally the structure of a 2-``multicategory'' where the 1-multimorphisms are functors of several variables.

 This pseudo-functor maps the correspondence (\ref{excor}) to a functor isomorphic to

 where $\otimes_A$, $f_!$, and $g^*_i$, are the images of the following correspondences

-As was explained in \cite{Hor15b}, the definition of six-functor-formalisms using $\mathcal{S}^{\cor}$ has the advantage that all the 6 types of isomorphisms between those functors (cf.\@ \ref{COMP6FU}) and all compatibilities between those isomorphisms (not easy to give a complete list!) are already encoded in this simple definition.
+As was explained in \cite{Hor15b}, the definition of six-functor-formalisms using $\mathcal{S}^{\cor}$ has the advantage that all the 6 types of isomorphisms between those functors as in \ref{COMP6FU} and all compatibilities between those isomorphisms (akward to write down a complete list) are already encoded in this simple definition.